-As a small group of academies, the level of financial risk is medium.
-Within reason, we are able to forecast cash flows.
-Staff costs make up the majority of expenditure and we have systems in place to cover such items as sickness and maternity.
+As a group of academy schools, the level of financial risk is low.
+Cash flows can be reliably forecast, monitored and reported.
+Staff costs make up the majority of expenditure and are relatively stable with contingencies in place to cover such items as sickness and maternity.